Lumar-ux/Becode/README.md

 # boxTextHover

-BoxTextHover is the first exercise in Henrique's resource
+BoxTextHover is the second exercise in Henrique's resource